up-arrow

 Discover Dalkey Heritage Town

 Dalkey is an urban oasis nestling on the east coast of Ireland just ten miles south of Dublin city.
-Dalkey is half an hour by DART train from Dublin city centre.
+Dalkey is half an hour by DART train from Dublin City Centre.

 Mountain trails to explore in DLR